alicechang29/hack-or-snooze/README.md

 2. for removal, same selection process but find the index of that story on the array and remove it
     - array's index's value > find the matching storyID > remove the array value at that index
         - loop the array > find the story's object id key > check for matching id value at that array index, splice it out
-3. make a PATCH request to the server of the change on the user instance and send:
+3. make a POST request to the server of the change on the user instance and send:
     - token
     - user: {favoritesArray}
             - Note: no need to send other user key/values